himselfv/anidbtool/Release/readme.txt

 You can save the list of failed files to a file:
 > anidb mylistadd /failedlist "c:\temp\failed.txt" ...
+If the path is relative, it's assumed to be relative to the program's folder.

 Failed.txt will contain the list of full paths:
 > K:\Anime\Gundam Seed\Gundam Seed The Unknown Series 01.avi
 > K:\Anime\Gundam Seed\Gundam Seed The Unknown Series 02.avi